Analysis | What explains the suspicious gap in Trump’s call log?

 The answer isn’t just a matter of curiosity; it could matter legally.
 Coverups, after all, can be used to prove criminal intent.
 And the Jan.
 6 investigation is trending in that direction, with some recent validation.

 All of the above-mentioned options are viable, given what we know so far.
-We know for a fact that the gap wasn’t the result of Trump staying off his phone, since we have at least five phone calls in the public record that aren’t accounted for in the call log.
+We know for a fact that the gap wasn’t the result of Trump staying off his phone, as we have at least five phone calls in the public record that aren’t accounted for in the call log.
 One of them appears in the White House daily diary — a retrospective summary of the president’s actions — but, for some reason, not the call log.
 And it, for some reason, lacks the detail of the other calls in the diary, including the other party to the call.

-Since the news of the gap broke Tuesday, we’ve been able to connect a couple key dots:
+Since the news of the gap broke Tuesday, we’ve been able to connect a couple of key dots:

-- That final call before the 7.5-hour gap — at 11:17 a.m. — appears to have been with then-Sen. Kelly Loeffler (R-Ga.), based on another document.
+- That final call before the 7½-hour gap — at 11:17 a.m. — appears to have been with then-Sen. Kelly Loeffler (R-Ga.), based on another document.
 And according to the same document, it was apparently followed shortly thereafter by a Trump call with Vice President Mike Pence at 11:20 a.m. — a call that isn’t recorded at all in either the diary or call log.

 - Another of the unaccounted-for calls — a 2:26 p.m. call mistakenly made to Sen. Mike Lee (R-Utah) but meant for Sen. Tommy Tuberville (R-Ala.) — appears to have come from a White House device.